LightMoving/scout-image-studio/README.md

 ## 📜 Changelog

+### 2.2.9

+- Aligned the API key and model controls in AI & SEO Studio.
+- Improved responsive behavior across laptop, tablet, and mobile widths.
+- Constrained and balanced AI Studio fields for improved readability.
+- Removed the duplicate filename line beneath each New filename field.

 ## 2.2.7
 - More resilient OpenAI and Gemini response parsing for AI filenames.
 - Preserves the user's exact scroll position after a rename operation.